Dockers (brand): 2009 change of focus

-In 2009 Dockers as a company overhauled its corporate structure and product assortment in a strategy to try to revitalize their core competency, the khaki pants.
+In 2009, Dockers as a subsidiary overhauled its corporate structure and product assortment in a strategy to try to revitalize their core competency, which is the khaki pants.
 According to Jim Calhoun, former president of Dockers, “The brand is going back to focusing on what we do best: khaki pants for men."
 Dockers is trying to boost the selling of khaki pants, as it is a declining product among consumers.
 The reason for this decline in sales is the fact that people view khakis as a more corporate and office article of clothing.

 The brand tried to revamp the pants by new marketing strategies.
 They emphasized the "Dockers lifestyle" by showing ads depicting the various products for work, dress, casual weekends, and golf.
 According to Levi's global chief marketing officer Jen Sey, the global vice president of marketing for Dockers, “we lost our focus by going after women and trying to incorporate head-to-toe dressing."